VariantSync/SyncStudy/INSTALL.md

 ## 4. Validate the Correct Installation

 ### Running the Validation
-The validation runs less than one percent of the original study, in order to produce fast results through which the correct installation is confirmed.
+The validation runs less than one percent of the original study to produce results fastly, to confirm a correct installation.
-To execute the validation you can run the `execute` script corresponding to your operating system with `validation` as first argument.
+To execute the validation, you can run the `execute` script corresponding to your operating system with `validation` as first argument.

 #### Windows:
 `.\execute.bat validation`